Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 5: Interaction between subject and style

 \subsubsection{Failure mode.
 Subject dropping out}

 A common failure mode, particularly for abstract subjects, was when the subject would not come through.
 For example, one of the most poorly rated subjects was \textit{progress}.
 This is understandable, because progress is a difficult word to visualize.
-The images on the left side of the row illustrate nothing very relevant to progress.
+The images on the left side of the row illustrate little relevance to the subject of progress.
 However, it does not mean that progress was not picked up at all by the model.
-The right three generations show potential interpretaions of the word progress relevant to the styles of Disney, Futurism, and Hippie (through Progressive).
-Progress is captured in the styles as progress pictures, a potential rendition of progressivism and activism through crowds, and a vision of the future.
-Therefore even subjects that the model does poorly on with some styles can show nuanced understanding if there is some relevance in subject and style.
+The right four generations show potential interpretations of the word progress relevant to the styles they were generated in: Disney, Futurism, and Hippie; progress was captured in the respective styles as progress pictures, a vision of the future, and potentially the progressivism and activism associated with crowds.
+Therefore even subjects that the model does poorly on with some styles can show nuanced understanding if there is some relevance suggested by the combination of subject and style.

 The most poorly rated of the subjects was \textit{website}.
-This one is interesting because it represents a challenge to the generative model to come up with something it has likely never seen before, as computers are anachronistic to many modern and all premodern styles.
-We found that the model sometimes simply dropped \textit{website} from the generation, which we would say is neither correct nor incorrect as the subject could have conflicted with the style.
-This is another outcome that suggests that relevancy should be a consideration for users interacting with text-to-image generative models.
+This one is interesting because it represents a challenge to the framework, because websites and digital media are anachronistic subjects to many modern and all premodern styles.
+We found that the model sometimes simply dropped \textit{website} from the generated image, which we would say is neither correct nor incorrect as the subject could have conflicted with the style.
+This is another outcome that suggests that relevancy should be a consideration for users interacting with text-to-image generative frameworks.
 However, in these generations we could also see positive outliers where the style adapted to the subject.
-For example, for "website in the ancient Egyptian style" seen on the in the rightmost part of the image above, we can see a keyboard, and a person using a computer screen.
+For example, for "website in the ancient Egyptian style" seen in \autoref{fig:website}, we can see a keyboard, and a person using a computer screen.